espressif/esp-now/User_Guide.md

 ESP-NOW can protect the data security with ECDH and AES128-CCM.

-1. **Quick Configuration**: 16 devices can be configurated in 5 seconds.
+1. **Quick Configuration**: 16 devices can be configured in 5 seconds.
 2. **Multiple Devices Handshake**: ESP-NOW initiator can support multiple devices handshake at same time.
 3. **Safety**:
     - ECDH and Proof of Possession (PoP) string used to authorize session and derive shared key